onassar/PHP-MySQL/README.md

 queries executed grouped by type, as well as a collection of the total queries executed during the length of the request.

+**Note:** Neither class filters, encodes or secures the queries being run.
+This is a feature, not a bug.
+All data filtration should be done elsewhere;
+don&#039;t rely on this library to aid with that.

 ### Sample MySQL Connection

     // load dependency